rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 ###3- Enable Weinre In Your App

 If all went well in Step 2, your browser is displaying the Weinre Inspector Remote console.
-In the section labeled "Target Script," you'll see a string that contains a URL with your local IP address and port number, plus the name and path of the script file that Weinre needs to communicate with the target device.
+In the section labeled 'Target Script,' you'll see a string that contains a URL with your local IP address and port number, plus the name and path of the script file that Weinre needs to communicate with the target device.

 Lower in the Target Script section is an example of how to embed the Target Script string between `script` tags: